(For Kenneth Binyavanga Wainaina)

 Author: Maxwell Onyemaechi Opia-Enwemuche

 Opia-Enwemuche Maxwell Onyemaechi is a master storyteller, a poet and a novelist who loves adventure, culture and uphold God.
 His poem, The gods are Angry was listed in the anthology, Footmarks: Poems on One Hundred Years of Nigeria’s Nationhood.
+His poems was also listed in the Anthology, Libations for Nigeria.
 He has written a full-length novel, The Oracle of Isieke which is available on Okadabooks through the link. http://okadabooks.com/book/about/the_oracle_of_isieke/13500 .
 He is a recipient of the maiden edition prize of Festival Poetry Calabar held annually in Calabar.
 He is currently working on a collection of stories.
 Catch a glimpse of his poetry, short stories and opinion on https://maxxzymusdapoetblog.wordpresss.com